jliamgrist/reading-notes/revisions-and-the-cloud.md

 ### Flow

+To commit and push:
-- > git status
+> git status
-- > git add .
+> git add .
--- adds all the files with any changes to the commit
+- This command adds all the files with any changes to the commit
-- > git commit -m "my commit message:
+> git commit -m "my commit message:
-- > git push origin main
+> git push origin main

+To pull from remote repo:
+> git pull
+- will fetch and merge remote changes